Babylon 5: The Gathering (1993 TV Movie)

 Delenn: Commander, I would never tell you anything that was not in your best interest.

-Garibaldi: I wonder if they'll ever find that transmitter you slipped in G'kar's drink.
+Garibaldi: Think they'll ever find that transmitter you slipped G'kar?

-Sinclair: No they won't.
-Because there is none.
+Sinclair: I lied.
 If I had put one in, sooner or later, they would have found it.
 This way, they'll keep looking.

 Sinclair: Yes.
 Come on.